Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 -	iPad Pro, main image stretched on home page
 -	Social Media links little black dot appears between them when hover over them
 -	Submit button for contact form goes to error page
+-	Horizontal scroll bar appears on gallery pages

 # Deployment

 ## Git Hub Pages:

-From the Git hub repository:
+From the Git Hub repository:
  - Go to settings
  - Scroll down to Git Hub Pages section
  - Select branch to be deployed, in this case the master branch